This article is part of a larger series on Retail Management.

 Abandoned Cart Recovery

 One feature worth highlighting is the abandoned cart recovery for marketing.
-Setting up abandoned cart recovery emails helps you interact with customers who don’t place or finish their orders to lure them back.
-You can customize your emails, add schedule triggers, and add discount codes as a way of enticing customers back to your store.
-You can also customize confirmation emails sent to customers when they place an order.
+Setting up abandoned cart recovery emails lets you interact with customers who don’t place or finish their orders to lure them back.
+You can customize your emails and add schedule triggers and discount codes as a way of enticing customers back to your store.
+You can also customize confirmation emails sent to customers when they order.

 Learn more about shopping cart abandonment.

-BigCommerce’s abandoned cart saver feature claims to recover up to 15% of lost sales and allows you to send up to three automated follow-up emails compared to Shopify’s singular email.
-However, the feature is available across all Shopify plans (starting at the $29 plan), whereas BigCommerce unlocks this feature at the $79 tier.
+BigCommerce’s abandoned cart saver feature claims to recover up to 15% of lost sales and lets you send up to three automated follow-up emails compared to Shopify’s singular email.
+However, the feature is available across all Shopify plans (starting at the $29 plan), whereas BigCommerce unlocks this feature at the $79.95 tier.

 Another essential part of marketing your online store is sending e-newsletters to your mailing list.
 This helps generate more sales.

-As of this writing, Shopify recently launched its native email marketing tool, Shopify Email.
+Shopify has a native email marketing tool, Shopify Email.
 Everyone on a paid Shopify plan is entitled to send 2,500 free emails each month.
-You get to customize your email look with templates and schedule their delivery, but advanced email marketing features—such as automation and customer behavior segmentation—are not available.
+You get to customize your email look with templates and schedule their delivery, but advanced email marketing features—such as automation and customer behavior segmentation—are unavailable.

-BigCommerce doesn’t have a built-in email marketing tool yet, but free third-party email marketing integrations like Mailchimp are available.
+BigCommerce doesn’t have a built-in email marketing tool yet, but free third-party email marketing integration options, like Mailchimp, are available.

 Best App Marketplace: Shopify

-Shopify beats BigCommerce when it comes to available third-party integrations, offering over 1,000 compared to BigCommerce’s 100+ apps.
+Shopify beats BigCommerce when it comes to available third-party integrations, offering more than 7,000 compared to BigCommerce’s 1,000+.
 If there’s something your store needs, it’s a near certainty that you’ll find it in Shopify’s app store.

 Both BigCommerce and Shopify offer free SSL certificates on all of their plans.
+The only difference between the two platforms is that you cannot install a third-party SSL certificate on Shopify.
 With BigCommerce, you have the option to upgrade to a more advanced SSL certificate equipped with site seals and warranties.
-Prices range from $59 to $299.
+BigCommerce offers GeoTrust security certificates, and prices range from $59 to $299.

 Both BigCommerce and Shopify are also PCI DSS compliant providers.
-Both platforms meet the requirements of the Payment Card Industry Data Security Standard to protect against credit card data breaches.
+Both platforms meet the Payment Card Industry Data Security Standard requirements to protect against credit card data breaches.

 Just as you should provide excellent care to your own customers, Shopify and BigCommerce want to take excellent care of you.
 If you ever have a problem, both offer 24/7 support through various channels.

 BigCommerce’s support page is a simple affair.
 The first step is seeing if there’s a simple answer to your problem that doesn’t involve another person.
-If your issue can’t be resolved by a Help Center article, you have the option to chat with an agent live, send an email, or speak with a representative on the phone.
-Every time we interacted with customer support, the agents were informed, courteous, and eager to help resolve both small and complicated issues.
+If a Help Center article can’t resolve your issue, you have the option to chat with an agent live, send an email, or speak with a representative on the phone.
+Whenever we interacted with customer support, the agents were informed, courteous, and eager to help resolve small and complicated issues.

-Shopify’s help page is much the same as that of BigCommerce in that it tries to resolve your problem with helpful articles and tips before handing you over to support staff.
+Shopify’s help page is the same as BigCommerce’s in that it tries to resolve your problem with helpful articles and tips before handing you over to support staff.
 You can reach them directly via live chat, email, and phone.
 They also reply to support inquiries via Twitter.
 Like BigCommerce, Shopify’s team is professional, competent, and ready to assist you.

-When it comes to choosing between Shopify and BigCommerce, it’s going to come down to what kind of business you have.
+When choosing between Shopify and BigCommerce, it’s going to come down to what kind of business you have.
 If you run a large enterprise that requires numerous user accounts, you need BigCommerce.
-However, Shopify’s easy-to-use nature and availability of Shopify Lite make it the clear winner for small businesses, solopreneurs, and budding enterprises.
+However, Shopify’s easy-to-use nature and Shopify Lite offering make it the clear winner for small businesses, solopreneurs, and budding enterprises.

 We recommend Shopify for anyone launching an ecommerce platform for the first (or second and third) online storefront.
-It’s easy to sell your products as early as the first day of your free 14-day free trial—start yours today.
+It’s easy to sell your products as early as the first day of your 14-day free trial—so start yours today.